mmoessler/illustration-statistical-concepts/README.md

 ## Using R

-Check the deployment of the dummy shiny application by running the following code chunk in R.
+Check the deployment of a dummy shiny application by running the following chunk in R.

 ```